oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 }
 ```

-In this case the actuator returned a rule number associated with the allow.
+In this case the Actuator returned a rule number associated with the allow.

 **Response:**